kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/116-containerization/103-docker.md

-# Docker Under Containerization
+# Docker and Containerization in Linux

-Docker is a widely-used open-source platform that utilizes OS-level virtualization, typically referred to as "containerization", to develop, ship, and run applications effectively.
-Docker and containerization, especially within the Linux ecosystem, have revolutionized software development workflows by providing lightweight and isolated operational environments, known as containers, for applications and their dependencies.
-Docker allows development teams to package an application with all the parts it needs, such as libraries and other dependencies, and deploy it as a single package.
+Docker is a widely-used open-source platform that leverages OS-level virtualization, known as "containerization", to develop, package, and deploy applications effectively.
+Within the Linux ecosystem, Docker and containerization have revolutionized software development workflows by providing lightweight and isolated operational environments, called containers, for applications and their dependencies.

 In Linux, each Docker container interacts directly with the Linux kernel.
-Due to the clever use of Linux Kernel features like namespaces and cgroups, these containers provide isolated spaces to run processes while sharing the same OS, leading to less overhead than traditional virtual machines.
+By utilizing features like namespaces and control groups (cgroups), these containers offer isolated spaces to run processes while sharing the same operating system, resulting in lower overhead compared to traditional virtual machines.

-Here's a basic example of running an application (for example, hello-world) with Docker on Linux:
+Here's a basic example of running a Docker container on Ubuntu Linux:

 ```bash
 # Pull the Docker image from Docker Hub